Celuni/RYTDAC/README.md

 ---

-This ASP.NET project acts like a reverse proxy for the Return YouTube Dislike backend and locally caches responses in a database to take load away from the backend while servicng public requests.
+This ASP.NET project acts like a reverse proxy for the Return YouTube Dislike backend and locally caches responses in a database to take load away from the backend while servicing public requests.

 ## Setup instructions